LizzyKate/moneda/README.md

 # moneda

-This template should help get you started developing with Vue 3 in Vite.
+This app is built with vue3, element plus and tailwind css

 ## Recommended IDE Setup